pochu1215/swing/README.md

 1. Follow the step-by-step implementation guide in `DESIGN_DOCUMENT.md`
 2. Adhere to development rules in `CURSOR_RULES.md`
 3. Test locally before committing
-4. Push to `master` for automatic Vercel deployment
+4. Push to `master` for automatic GitHub Pages deployment

 ## 📖 Documentation